everythingfunctional/veggies/doc/pages/Tutorial.md

 Who knows what kind of complicated input could have caused it.
 That complicated input may not make it very easy to figure out what went wrong.
 So if a test case fails,
-garden will pass the input to the `shrink` function on your derived type, starting with the input that caused the failure, until either the test case passes, or the simplest possible input is found.
+veggies will pass the input to the `shrink` function on your derived type, starting with the input that caused the failure, until either the test case passes, or the simplest possible input is found.